louispotok/notebook/_posts/2020-08-25-repetitive-advice.md

-Sometimes people keep giving you the same advice.
+Sometimes when you ask for help, people keep giving you the same advice.

-"You should quit your job."
+> "You should quit your job."

-"Why don't you move?"
+> "Why don't you move?"

-"Write more unit tests."
+> "Write more unit tests."

 Whatever the case may be.